afshyna/networking-projects/vpn-openvpn-wireguard-engineering-project/docs/02-sprint2-openvpn-backup-auber-failover-automation.md

 ### References
     See Troubleshooting – Missing iroute
     See Troubleshooting – Return Path Problems
-    See Troubleshooting – Failover Script

 -->

-Conclusion : My captures traces & the routing  table show how traffic is redirected to the Aubervilliers server (10.9.2.1) when paris server is shutdown to maintain access to resources and HTTP requests, demonstrating the effectiveness of my disaster recovery plan.
+*Conclusion : My captures traces & the routing  table show how traffic is redirected to the Aubervilliers server (10.9.2.1) when paris server is shutdown to maintain access to resources and HTTP requests, demonstrating the effectiveness of my disaster recovery plan.*